Sanatorium Ernst Thälmann

 DDR times

-Ernst Johannes Fritz Thälmann was a German communist politician, and leader of the Communist Party of Germany from 1925 to 1933.
-After 1945, Thälmann and other leading communists who had been murdered, were widely honored in East Germany, with many schools, streets, factories and so on named after them.
+Ernst Johannes Fritz Thälmann, a notable German communist politician, led the Communist Party of Germany from 1925 until 1933.
+Post-1945, Thälmann, along with other executed communist leaders, received widespread commemoration in East Germany, with numerous schools, streets, and factories bearing their names.

 These photos of the abandoned building were taken in 2016 during one of my East German road trips.
 Click here for more abandoned health institutes.